sthubb/MORISWITCH/README.md

 - The 1602 LCD will display the function of each footswitch in 6 switch configuration.
 Each label can be long as 4 characters.

 - If you need quick value change, you can always press the switch you want to edit for 2 seconds, on-device editor will pop up where you can edit the CC values, switch types and most of the variables.
-When you are done editing, press Sve switch (which is the SW6)
+Press Switch 3 to scroll through pages, and when you are done editing, press Switch 6 to save and exit.

   <p align="left">
     <img src="image/ondevice.jpg" width="500">